omkarcloud/google-maps-scraper/README.md

 * 💰 **Price Range**
 * **And many more!** Explore a full list of data points here: [https://github.com/omkarcloud/google-maps-scraper/blob/master/fields.md](https://github.com/omkarcloud/google-maps-scraper/blob/master/fields.md)

+With all these additional data points, you will be able to truly harness the power of Google Maps.

 The Pro Version is a one-time investment with lifetime updates and absolutely zero risk because we offer a generous **90-Day Refund Policy!**

 ### ❓ How to Get the Pro Version?